AfterEllen: 2006–2013 (Logo)

-2014–2018
+2014–2018 (Evolve Media)

 In October 2014, Evolve Media acquired AfterEllen from Viacom Media Networks, the parent company of Logo, and made it a part of its TotallyHer Media subsidiary.
 Kregloe announced that managing editor Trish Bendix would be assuming the role of Editor in Chief.
 In November 2014, TotallyHer Media announced the launch of The Lphabet, an original AfterEllen online comedy series that would "demystify terms from the lesbian and bi community".
 According to Karman Kregloe, in 2015 AfterEllen "averaged 1.25 million readers" per month.

 In September 2016, Trish Bendix announced her departure on her personal Tumblr blog and stated that AfterEllen was shutting down, with only its archive to be kept live.
 TotallyHer Media denied the allegation by Bendix, calling it a "false rumor", and on September 20, 2016, Evolve Media fired Bendix ahead of her scheduled departure.
 Bendix told The Advocate, "I share the feelings of the community at large that contributing to a site that is run by a cisgender, heterosexual male is not what we are looking for in a virtual home".
 Emrah Kovacoglu, General Manager of TotallyHer Media, explained that a drawback was triggered by the lack of "increased audience" and "enough advertiser support to justify continuing to invest at the same levels".

 Memoree Joelle became Editor in Chief of AfterEllen in December 2016.
 Joelle promised readers that there would be a return to the website's original intention of maintaining a "feminist perspective" and staying "true to a lesbian/bi perspective", as well as "more racial diversity and age diversity".
 Soon afterwards, Joelle issued a statement in which she questioned the motives behind the increase in "attack" language directed at lesbians from members of the LGBT community, and the decline in interest within it "to hear the variety of perspectives in our community".
 Under her editorial direction, articles and essays of political nature became more frequent.

 In December 2016, Joelle added her personal signature and endorsement statement to the "L is out of GBT" petition on Change.org: